moja-global/FLINT.Docker/README.md

-build-nc                       Build the container without caching release                        Make a release by building and publishing the `$(TAGNAME)` and `latest` tagged containers to docker hub publish                        Publish the `$(TAGNAME)`and `latest` tagged containers to docker hub publish-latest                 Publish the `latest` taged container to docker hub publish-version                Publish the `$(TAGNAME)` taged containers to docker hub tag                            Generate container tags for the `$(TAGNAME)` and `latest` tag-latest                     Generate container `latest` tag tag-version                    Generate container `$(TAGNAME)` tag
+build-nc                       Build the container without caching release                        Make a release by building and publishing the `$(TAGNAME)` and `latest` tagged containers to docker hub publish                        Publish the `$(TAGNAME)`and `latest` tagged containers to docker hub publish-latest                 Publish the `latest` tagged container to docker hub publish-version                Publish the `$(TAGNAME)` tagged containers to docker hub tag                            Generate container tags for the `$(TAGNAME)` and `latest` tag-latest                     Generate container `latest` tag tag-version                    Generate container `$(TAGNAME)` tag